What is line photography?

 One particularly powerful and popular curve is the S curve.
 The curve follows the shape of an S. When photographing women we use the S curve a lot in posing.
 Not only is it flattering on the female form, but it leads the eye around the photo at a gentle pace.

 Using lines in photography isn’t always about seeking out lines to lead the viewer to the subject.
 Sometimes it’s simply about being aware of lines within a scene and recognizing their impact on your photography composition.

 Lines in photography composition can just as easily distract the viewer if you’ve not taken their effect into account and paid attention to where they’re leading, or not leading, the viewer.

 Train your eye to see lines so that using them becomes a natural part of your photography composition.

 Lines are one of many elements of composition.
 Now that you know about lines, discover how to use them in combination with other elements for unity in photography composition to create cohesive images with a defined atmosphere and/or message

 Further reading: How to use unity in photography for good design

 If you have any questions about using lines in photography composition, let us know in the comments.

-Also, we love good news, so if our line photography tips have helped you to understand how to use lines in photography composition, share that too.
+Also, I love good news, so if my line photography tips have helped you to understand how to use lines in photography composition, share that too.